- If you want to re-open tabs that were open prior to closing your browser, the Continue where you left off feature can save you a lot of time.

-- Users can then switch to the new profile by clicking the Profile button and selecting it on the menu.
+- Switch to the new profile by clicking the Profile button and selecting it on the menu.

 5. Reinstall the Google Chrome Browser

-- Enter C:\Users\(Your Username)\AppData\Local\Google\Chrome\User Data in Run, and click the OK button.
-Replace ‘(Your Username)’ with an actual user account profile.
+- Replace Your Username with an actual user account profile.

 - Next, right-click the Default folder and select the Copy option.

-- Then open a folder to copy the Chrome profile into.
-Right-click an empty space within the folder and select the Paste option.
+- Right-click an empty space within the folder and select the Paste option.